shahrokh-mi/TicTacToe-Genetic-Python/README.md

 It can be better to change crossover functions as well to remove positional bias.

 ###### Credits
-There is also a cpp implementation of this algorithm by @github/SamanKhamesian using a different selection, mutation and crossover but using the same implementation for the game.
+There is also a c++ implementation of this algorithm by @github/SamanKhamesian using a different selection, mutation and crossover but using the same implementation for the game.